sanketshevkar/thoughtful-tiger-5e817/content/pages/index.md

         image_position: top
       - title: Analytics and Insights
         title_align: left
-        content: >-
+        content: >
-          App Land synchronizes across Android and iOS phones, and on your computer or tablet.
-See all your dates and info anywhere you are.
+          Bachat app gives you insights about your progress and helps to maintain on your track to fill your savings Pot and complete your goals.
         content_align: left
         actions: []
         actions_align: left